pnpm/pnpm/.changeset/nice-cycles-search.md

 '@pnpm/plugin-commands-licenses': major
 ---

-Added new command named licenses which displays all packages with license
+Added new command named licenses which displays the licenses of the packages